Avoidant Personality Disorder Treatment

 Avoidant Personality Disorder Treatment at Promises

-Painfully shy and fearful of ridicule and rejection, people with avoidant personality disorder may hide from contact with others until their world becomes increasingly narrow.
+People with avoidant personality disorder go out of their way to avoid contact and connection with others.
+They may be viewed as loners or introverts, but their condition is much more serious.
+Because they are extremely fearful of ridicule and rejection, people with avoidant personality disorder may hide from contact with others until their world becomes increasingly narrow.
 Over time and without treatment, this self-isolation gets progressively worse.
-This may lead to additional problems, including substance abuse, as a means of coping.
+It can lead to mental health problems such as depression.
+People with avoidant personality disorder may turn to substance abuse as a means of coping.

-At Promises, our dedicated team of professionals can help people diagnosed with avoidant personality disorder start on the path toward increasing self-esteem and learning how to more comfortably interact with others.
-We help people take their life back with comprehensive avoidant personality disorder treatment and attention to co-occurring conditions.
+At Promises, we can help people diagnosed with avoidant personality disorder start on the path toward increasing self-esteem and learning how to more comfortably interact with others.
+In our residential mental health treatment programs, we provide comprehensive avoidant personality disorder treatment with attention to co-occurring conditions.
 Our tailored treatment plans typically include medication and psychotherapy, often considered the most effective treatment to help those with avoidant personality disorder.
 We also integrate a blend of alternative and experiential therapies into treatment to encourage whole-person healing.

 Avoidant Personality Disorder Symptoms